5hapeshifter/javaMultThreadingMichaelProgrebinsky/out/production/javaMultThreadingMichaelProgrebinsky/README.md

 ## Thread coordination - Desired Solution

-Thread B checks and goes to sleep, than when Thread A ends his proccess, Thread B wakes up and starting.
+Thread B checks and goes to sleep, then when Thread A ends his proccess, Thread B wakes up and starting.
 For this we must use 'join' methods:
 - public final void join()
 - public final void join(long millis, int nanos)